-By default, extensions are enabled on Tableau Server and Tableau Online.
+By default, extensions are enabled on Tableau Server and Tableau Cloud.
 On Tableau Server, the server administrator can turn off extensions for a site.
-On Tableau Online, the site administrator can turn off extensions for the site.
+On Tableau Cloud, the site administrator can turn off extensions for the site.
 On Tableau Server, the server administrator can turn off extensions completely, which overrides the site settings.
 You should not have to change this setting on the server or for the site, as you can control the Network-enabled extensions that you want to allow on the safe list, and you can control the settings for Sandboxed extensions, which are allowed by default.

 Show or hide user prompts to run Network-enabled extensions

 When you add a Network-enabled extension to the safe list, you can configure whether users see prompts by default when they are adding the extension to a dashboard, or when they are interacting with a view that has the extension.
 The prompt tells users details about the Network-enabled extension and whether the extension has access to full data.
 The prompt gives users the ability to allow or deny the extension from running.
 You can hide this prompt from users, allowing the extension to run immediately.
 When enabled for a site, Sandboxed extensions are allowed by default and do not prompt users.